 4. Build not a product but a symbol

 Oreo is a cookie known all over the world.
-It won an differentiated space in the sector because of its innovative shape and the way that must be taken from opening it, licking it and dipping it into the milk until it is finally allowed to eat it.
-Such concept that perfectly combines friendship, family, close relations and joy in front of a breakfast table.
+It won a differentiated space in the sector because of its innovative shape and the way the way that you open it, lick it, dip it into the milk, until you are finally allowed to eat it.
+Such concept that perfectly combine friendship, family, close relations and joy in front of a breakfast table.

 Oreo Wonderfilled Campaign

-Finally, after seeing all the guidelines for building a lifestyle brand, we have to remember that the most important thing in every case is to know well your consumer.
-Even though you’ve already decided what kind of values, culture, target you want to represent and inspire, make sure you know well your audience.
+Finally, after seeing all the guidelines for building a lifestyle brand, we have to remember that the most important thing in every case is to know your consumer well.
+Even though you’ve already decided what kind of values, culture and target you want to represent and inspire, make sure you know your audience well.
 Do some research on your consumers’ values, aspirations, opinions, habits and behaviours, collect data, get their insights and try to understand what values they respond best to, and what they don’t appreciate.
 It’s not just about selling a lifestyle, but ultimately, it’s about meeting your target latent needs.

 Elevating an already existing concept

-All things considered, sometimes building a lifestyle brand starts by changing an already existing concept into a bigger movement of self-expression or by a product repositioning, aligning it to the characteristics that the society at the moment lacks indeed.
-It’s just necessary to wonder about what is really iconic in your brand and focus in your brands’ purpose.
+All things considered, sometimes building a lifestyle brand starts by changing an already existing concept into a bigger movement of self-expression or by a product repositioning, aligning it to the characteristics that society at the moment lacks.
+You just need to wonder about what is really iconic in your brand and focus on your brands’ purpose.